Az-Net/Flipper-Online/README.md

 # Contributing

-Currently contributors must visit our GitHub [organization page](https://github.com/Az-Net) and join our discord server, after reading our rules.
+Currently contributors must visit our GitHub [organization page](https://github.com/Az-Net) and request to join our ~/ server.
+File an issue request there to be given a link to the sign up form.

 ## License